Gold-ringed tanager: Habitat

-Gold-ringed tanagers inhabit wet, mossy, mature or secondary Andean Cloud forest, with canopy heights between 9-12m.
+Gold-ringed tanagers inhabit wet, mossy, mature or secondary Andean cloud forest, with canopy heights between 9-12m.
 The areas where they are found are characterized by continuous tracts of natural forest with little or no human intervention.
-They tend to avoid fragmented forest, pastures and human settlements.
+They tend to avoid fragmented forest, pastures, and human settlements.

 It has been observed that the bird prefers a very humid habitat.
 The areas where the species is common tend to be immersed in orographic clouds for prolonged periods each day, whereas in elevation ranges where it is less common it is estimated that orographic clouds would be present for just half of the weather daily.

 Behaviour and ecology

 Breeding

 Relatively little is known about the breeding biology of the Bangsia tanagers in general and the gold-ringed tanager in particular.
 This reflects the fact that the birds are accessible in only a few areas, and those areas experienced high levels of violence during the Colombian conflict.
 Moreover, during the breeding season this species is known to be silent and elusive, and their nests are well-hidden and difficult to observe.
 Any conclusions should therefore be regarded as preliminary.

-Birds have been observed feeding juveniles as early as February, and there is one report of bird carrying nesting materials in December.
+Birds have been observed feeding juveniles as early as February, and there is one report of a bird carrying nesting materials in December.
 However it appears that the peak breeding period is between May and June, as there are numerous reported sightings of fledglings and juvenile birds in July.

 On one occasion a nest was observed with a female bird present.
 Subsequently two different males were seen bringing food items to the nest.
 This suggests that the species may engage in cooperative breeding.

 Nest

 Three observations of gold-ringed tanager nesting have been recorded.
 A female bird was seen carrying moss into a mass of epiphytes on a horizontal limb about 15m above ground.
 That nest was hidden and could not be further assessed.

 A second nest was seen in an inaccessible location 6m above ground on a horizontal branch, hidden under a bromeliad.
 The same observers found a third nest and, once it was determined to be inactive, examined it.
 It was a dome-shaped construction located 2.3m above ground in a thin, tall shrub.
 The stems of two additional shrubs had been bent to provide support to the nest.
-The measurements of this nest were: width – 23.6cm, length 16.2cm and height 14.5cm.
+The measurements of this nest were: width 23.6cm, length 16.2cm, and height 14.5cm.
 The nest ball was made entirely of moss, with an interior lining of rootlets.
 The lining of the egg-cup was composed of thin fibers resembling horse hair.